ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

    2. Select `User` > `Extensions` > `OCaml Platform`
    3. **Uncheck** `OCaml: Use OCaml Env`.
 That's it!

-**For Vim and Emacs** we won't use the LSP server but rather directly talk to Merlin.
+**For Vim and Emacs**, we won't use the LSP server but rather directly talk to Merlin.

 When we installed Merlin above, instructions were printed on how to link Merlin with your editor.
 If you do not have them visible, the short way is just to run: